caiannello/PicoDAW/README.md

 There's no software yet!
 Also, I'm hoping that the SDIO SD Card interface is fast enough to stream some audio tracks, since the Pico only has around 264KB or RAM. :D  We'll see.

-Havent sdjusted LCD gamma yet.
-It will never be amazing, but can be much better.
-Also, the final UI will have dark background and not many colors.
+Haven't yet dialed-in the LCD picture settings, such as gamma tables.
+It will be better.
+Also, the PicoDAW UI will have a dark background and limited onscreen colors.

 ![LCD bring-up](https://github.com/caiannello/PicoDAW/blob/main/hardware/lcd_bringup.jpg)